How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 But with more than 7,000 islands to choose from, even globe-trotters would be hard-pressed to pick the tourist spots in the Philippines they should explore first.

 Disclosure: Some of the links you’ll encounter below are affiliate links.
-We’ll earn a small commission if you decide to book a hotel or purchase a travel package using any of these links, at no additional cost to you.
+We’ll earn a small commission if you book a hotel or purchase a travel package using any of these links at no additional cost.

 Table of Contents